learn-co-curriculum/Mod-5-Student-Resources/schedule.md

 ## Week 1
 ### Monday-Tuesday

-* Work with junior instructors to ideate and plan project.
+* Work with Technical Coaching Fellows to ideate and plan project.
 * Feasibility testing
 * Advanced Redux concepts and labs